-There are 28 different collagen protein types - each showing structural differences which allow them to perform different roles in the body.
-The collagen types most relevant to skin health are type I and type III.
+There are 28 different collagen protein types, each with structural differences that suit different roles in the body.
+The collagen types most relevant to skin structure and appearance are type I and type III.
 Human skin is about 80% type I collagen and 15% type III.

 Type I collagen has a strong, rope-like structure.
 It is found where high-tensile strength is needed, such as in skin, teeth, bones, cornea, fascia and tendons.

-Type III collagen, also known as reticulin, forms a web like structure that gives strength to structures that experience pulling from different directions, such as skin, arteries, the uterus and the intestinal wall, where it is present in high quantities.
-Type III collagen has a role in the early stages of wound healing, where it converts to type I, and may be a major player in the gut health benefits of collagen supplementation.
+Type III collagen, also known as reticulin, forms a web-like structure that supports tissues that experience pulling from different directions, such as skin, arteries, the uterus and the intestinal wall, where it is present in high quantities.
+Type III collagen is involved in early-stage wound support, where it gradually shifts toward type I, and it may also be relevant to some of the gut comfort benefits people look for from collagen supplementation.

-Bovine collagen from skins and hides contains both types of collagen, in a ratio similar to youthful human skin.
-Marine collagen generally contains only type I collagen.
+Bovine collagen from skins and hides contains both type I and type III collagen, in a ratio closer to youthful human skin.
+Marine collagen generally contains primarily type I collagen.

 2. Proline and hydroxyproline.

 These two amino acids make up about 25% of collagen, being the most abundant amino acids after glycine.
-Hydroxyproline in particular is important as a crucial component of collagen and the protein elastin.
+Hydroxyproline in particular is important because it helps stabilise collagen structure and is also a key component of elastin-related processes.

 Bovine collagen contains 14% more proline and 41% more hydroxyproline than marine collagen.